 In spite of this, event development moved forward with several business and community leaders (including the mayor and city manager) refusing to take no for an answer, striving to create cooperative partnerships, and working to ensure the festival was a memorable one for visitors, an historic one for the Route 66 community, and that it portrayed Kingman as more than a stop on the road to somewhere.

-The city is repairing sidewalks and roadways, and sprucing up parks in the historic district and along the Route 66 corridor.
-Business owners and civic groups are spearheading clean up projects, and old buildings are being repurposed.
 Dora Manley, the new festival director, is working on a number of incredible initiatives that will enhance the event and ensure it is most memorable for Route 66 enthusiasts (does a peak inside the Beale Hotel sound interesting?), and the traditional summit meeting turned conference may spawn an actual Route 66 convention in 2015.
 From an Annie Mouse on Route 66 party developed by author Anne Slanina for the children to historic district walking tours and receptions there will be something for everyone young and old.

-So mark your calendars, make reservations, and put your party hat on.
-If you can’t get enough of Route 66, this will be THE place to be in 2014.
-If all of the hype and talk about Route 66 has left you curious, you need to mark your calendar and make reservations for an enlightening weekend in Kingman.
 If you are associated with Route tourism, or are a Route 66 artist, author, photographer, or collector and want a display space in the exhibition hall, are a vendor and want to present your wares to an international audience, want to show off your vintage car or hot rod, want to help create the first electric vehicle traffic jam on Route 66, want to learn about a wide array of Route 66 topics from experts, or simply want more information about this incredible event, contact Dora at (928)279-4560.

-|The new ice cream parlor on Andy Devine Avenuenext to the historic Brunswick Hotel.
+|The new ice cream parlor on Andy Devine Avenue

 Now, a couple of quick festival updates.
 John McEnulty of the Grand Canyon Caverns and Grand Canyon Resort will be hosting special tours at discounted rates.
 Available seating for the Yahoo Route 66 E-Group breakfast is almost filled.